meenaganesh/CORE3D/README.md

 ## Step 3: Generate the tiles
 Tiles are now generated using a quad tree referencing scheme.
-The quad tree maps all geographic regions of the wold to to a corresponding row, column and zoom based, given a geo reference.
+The quad tree maps all geographic regions of the world to to a corresponding row, column and zoom based, given a geo reference.
 For the purpose of this tile set the zoom has been fixed to a zoom of 17, which yields 1024x1024 tiles with a resolution of 2.68e-6 deg. lat and lon per pixel.
 All images will be up-sampled to that resolution so that coordinates in pixel space will align between different perspectives and modalities.